-Travel Back in Time on the Santa Fe Trail in Colorado
+Travel Back in Time on the Santa Fe Trail

 Between the years of 1821 – 1880 the Santa Fe Trail was America’s first international highway.
 The Santa Fe Trail was first and foremost a commercial route between Mexico and the United States.
 Unlike its contemporary, the Oregon Trail, which was an emigrant route, the Santa Fe Trail was the highway of merchants traveling in either direction with goods to sell.

 In 1821 William Becknell began the first successful trading journey from Missouri to Santa Fe along what would be call the Santa Fe Trail.
 In celebration of the trail’s Bicentennial, you can visit many fascinating historic sites along the trail in southeast Colorado.